trezor/trezor-firmware/README.md

 ## Install

-Python-trezor requires Python 3.3 or higher, and libusb 1.0.
+Python-trezor requires Python 3.5 or higher, and libusb 1.0.
 The easiest way to install it is with `pip`.
 The rest of this guide assumes you have a working `pip`; if not, you can refer to [this guide](https://packaging.python.org/tutorials/installing-packages/).

-### Trezor T only
+### Quick installation

 On a typical Linux / Mac / BSD system, you already have all you need.
 Install `trezor` with: